l7mp/learning-go/99-labs/06-manageability/README.md

 ## Preliminaries

 Recall, SplitDim is a web app that lets groups of people keep track of who owns who.
 The web service implements the following API endpoints:
-- `GET /`: a static HTML/JS artifact that you can use to interact with the app from a browser,
+- `GET /`: serves a static HTML/JS artifact that you can use to interact with the app from a browser,
 - `POST /api/transfer`: register a transfer between two users of a given amount,
 - `GET /api/accounts`: return the list of current balances for each registered user,
 - `GET /api/clear`: return the list of transfers that would allow users to clear their debts, and